Financial Statements of Nonprofits

 A nonprofit's transactions are recorded in accounts in the general ledger.
 A listing of the titles of the general ledger accounts is known as the chart of accounts.

 The accounts in the general ledger and in the chart of accounts are organized as follows:

 - Statement of financial position accounts

 The number of accounts in a nonprofit's general ledger could range from 30 to 1,000 or more.
 The number of accounts depends on the number of programs that the nonprofit has, the types of revenues it earns, and the level of detail required for planning and control of the organization.

 For example, a nonprofit is likely to have a separate general ledger account for each of its bank accounts.
 It may also have 50 general ledger accounts for each of its major programs, plus many accounts under its fundraising and management and general expense categories.

 The detail in the general ledger accounts will always be available for management's use.
-However, all of the account balances will be summarized into a few totals that are presented in the financial statements and IRS Form 990.
+However, the account balances will be combined into a few amounts that are presented in the financial statements and IRS Form 990.